UKULELE ISLAND RETREATS

 spectacular natural beauty, and delightful musical community.

 * ‘Take Your Uke to the Beach’ Days, on pristine paradise beaches.
 Sun and shade in the palm groves.
 Crystal clear turquoise-blue warm water, white-sand beaches.
-Picnic lunches.
+Gourmet picnic lunches.
 Swim, snorkel, relax, read, play.
 Pop-up on-the-beach uke lessons and jams with Lisa!

 * Spectacular Nightly Sunset gatherings (with a fresh Piña Colada perhaps?) at the edge of the ocean.

-* Nightly Ukulele Evening Jams in our beautiful private courtyard at our Casa, led by Lisa.
+* Outdoor Ukulele Evening Jams in our beautiful private courtyard at our Casa, led by Lisa.

 * Ukulele Pool Party in the Highlands.
 Spectacular views, sparkling pool, grand veranda with ocean breezes and amazing acoustics.
-Music, food, friends, fun!
+Music, food, meet ukulele friends from the island, grand jam led by Lisa, fun!

 * Ukulele Flash Mob, joined by folks from the local island ukulele community, led by Lisa.
 Surprise and delight unsuspecting passersby, and watch the joy spread like wildfire!